-- To make the frosting into icing, which is looser and more liquidy than traditional frosting, add a couple tablespoons of citrus juice.
-Lemon, lime, or even fresh-squeezed orange juice with a teaspoon of zest can enhance the cream cheese frosting flavor.
+- To make the frosting into icing, which is looser and more liquidy than traditional frosting, add a couple of tablespoons of citrus juice.
+Lemon, lime, or even fresh-squeezed orange juice with a teaspoon of zest can enhance the flavor of the frosting.

 - While traditional frosting is made with sugar, you can make frosting that's great for hors-d'oeuvres that's anything but sweet.
 Replace the sugar in the recipe with a little salt and an ingredient that brings out the savory flavor of the cream cheese, such as mustard, cayenne pepper, chives, or even hot sauce.